 Certified associate in project management training

-How to choose a CAPM exam training?
-What criteria to look for when deciding a CAPM Education course?
-Here are a few pointers you can look at when opting for a certified associate in project management training provider:
+How to choose the right CAPM training courses to pass the CAPM exam?
+What are the criteria to look for when deciding on a CAPM Education course?
+Here are a few pointers to consider when deciding on a training provider:

 - Do they have prior experience in providing these CAPM courses?
 What do their clients say about the course?